samivonne/CodingChallengeForHolos/README.md

 # CodingChallengeForHolos

 CONTROLS:
-WASD to walk around. use Mouse to control gravity gun. left click and hold to move the boulder around.
+WASD to walk around.
+SPACE to jump.
+Use Mouse to control gravity gun. left click and hold to move the boulder around.
 F to shoot.
+Goal is to shoot into black voids.
+Bees cannot hurt you but they will get in your way!

 This is the coding challenge for Holos.